 - Make it useful: Give your customers valuable information up front so they know you’re in it to help them succeed

-You may still get stress headaches, but if you follow the tips from these sales sheet examples, your technical data sheets won’t be the cause.
+You may still get stress headaches, but if you follow the tips from these sales sheet examples, your technical documents won’t be the cause.
 Share these tips with your team and make sure that your sales sheets are always ahead of the digital marketing curve.